Etienne99/LAM_Internship/README.md

 - pca_sims.ipynb:
     * PCA applied to a time series of simulated spectra (range from 6173.10077 &Aring; to 6173.599098 &Aring;, i.e. just one absorption line) with doppler correction to the wavelength.
 - pca_sims2.ipynb:
     * PCA applied to simulated spectra.
 We take out the projection over the velocity vector.
-To do that, we first represent each spectrum as a small shift in the reference spectrum:
+To do that, we first represent each spectrum as a slightly shifted the reference spectrum:

         <img src="images/equations/eq1.png" width="300">